 - an explanation of what is being done to address the complaint.

 Where possible, the person investigating the complaint will be independent but please note that for practical reasons this may not always be possible.
 In any event we will respond to your complaint within eight weeks.

-Where appropriate we may refer you to the Legal Ombudsman at the end of the complaints process.
+Where appropriate we may refer you to the Legal Ombudsman.
 We will provide you with details for contacting the Legal Ombudsman and the timeframe for doing so.
 We will always seek to set out as part of our response to you:

 - a brief outline of the complaint;